jaigsingla/test/content/about/_index.md

 ---

 ## ABOUT OUR JOURNEY
 We are a group of Professionals with IT & Education sector background.
 After gaining rich experience with top-rated online learning schools & from IT Industries, we have started our journey to provide quality education at affordable prices.
-We, all, have put together our efforts to develop Kids’ Hobbies into Passion & Career. **
+We, all, have put together our efforts to develop **Kids Hobbies into Passion & Career.

 ## CODING FOR KIDS
-`*` We have designed the courses for the kids from 6-15 year age group considering **New Education system policy.**
+1.We have designed the courses for the kids from 6-15 year age group considering **New Education system policy.**
-`*` Our focus is to Develop & Explore **Imagination, Creativity, Logical Thinking & Thoughts** with Coding in your Child.
+2.Our focus is to Develop & Explore **Imagination, Creativity, Logical Thinking & Thoughts** with Coding in your Child.
-`*` The courses are designed to teach kids to code with **core programming skills**, and then improve the proficiency of the kids coding languages.
+3.The courses are designed to teach kids to code with **core programming skills**, and then improve the proficiency of the kids coding languages.
-`*` Our aim is provide life changing Skills of **Programming, Logical Reasoning and Analytical Thinking** to your child for better Career.
+4.Our aim is provide life changing Skills of **Programming, Logical Reasoning and Analytical Thinking** to your child for better Career.